-- (1) Any Luxembourg intermediary who intends to establish a branch in the territory of a third country for the purpose of carrying on insurance or reinsurance distribution activities shall be required to inform the CAA in advance, to indicate the name of the third country or countries in which it intends to establish a branch and to provide the information referred to in Article 291, paragraph 1, points a), c), d), e) and f). - (2) By way of derogation from paragraph 1, for any Luxembourg agent, such notification shall be made by the insurance undertaking for which it is approved and shall be supplemented by the name of the Member State or States in which the risk is situated or the State or States of the commitment of the contracts marketed by the agent's branch and evidence that the insurance undertaking is authorised to operate in that State or States. - (3) The CAA may object to the establishment of this branch:

-- a) if it has reason to doubt, having regard to the activity envisaged, the adequacy of the intermediary's organisational structure or financial situation, or the good repute or competence of the persons responsible for the management of the branch; - b) if the branch's establishment or proposed activity is in breach of the rules of the host country; - c) if the host country is subject to international sanctions, does not apply international standards in the fight against money laundering and terrorist financing or does not allow the CAA to carry out its supervisory missions. - (4) Luxembourg intermediaries may entrust insurance distribution activities to staff of their branches in a third country only if they fulfil conditions of professional competence and good repute equivalent to those of intermediaries established in that country. - (5) The implementing provisions of this Article shall be determined by a CAA regulation.
+- (1) Any Luxembourg intermediary who intends to establish a branch in the territory of a third country for the purpose of carrying on insurance or reinsurance distribution activities shall be required to inform the CAA in advance, to indicate the name of the third country or countries in which it intends to establish a branch and to provide the information referred to in Article 291, paragraph 1, points a), c), d), e) and f). - For the purposes of this Chapter, any permanent presence of an intermediary in the territory of a third country which is equivalent to a branch shall be treated in the same way as a branch, unless it lawfully sets up its permanent presence in the form of a legal person."199 - (2) By way of derogation from paragraph 1, for any Luxembourg agent, such notification shall be made by the insurance undertaking for which it is approved and shall be supplemented by the name of the Member State or States in which the risk is situated or the State or States of the commitment of the contracts marketed by the agent's branch and evidence that the insurance undertaking is authorised to operate in that State or States. - (3) The CAA may object to the establishment of this branch: - a) if it has reason to doubt, having regard to the activity envisaged, the adequacy of the intermediary's organisational structure or financial situation, or the good repute or competence of the persons responsible for the management of the branch; - b) if the branch's establishment or proposed activity is in breach of the rules of the host country; - c) if the host country is subject to international sanctions, does not apply international standards in the fight against money laundering and terrorist financing or does not allow the CAA to carry out its supervisory missions. - (4) Luxembourg intermediaries may entrust insurance distribution activities to staff of their branches in a third country only if they fulfil conditions of professional competence and good repute equivalent to those of intermediaries established in that country. - (5) The implementing provisions of this Article shall be determined by a CAA regulation.